 - Cut Your Paper: Cut your chosen paper slightly smaller than the tile size (about 1/4 inch smaller on each side) to create a small border.

-- Apply Mod Podge: Brush a thin, even layer of Mod Podge onto the top of the tile.
+- Apply Adhesive: Brush a thin, even layer of decoupage medium (e.g., Mod Podge) onto the top of the tile.

-- Position Paper: Carefully center your cut paper onto the Mod Podge layer.
+- Position Paper: Carefully center your cut paper onto the adhesive layer.
 Smooth out any bubbles or wrinkles with your fingers or a brayer, working from the center outwards.

-- Seal It Up: Once the paper is adhered, apply 2-3 thin coats of Mod Podge over the top of the paper, letting each coat dry for 15-20 minutes before applying the next.
+- Seal It Up: Once the paper is adhered, apply 2-3 thin coats of decoupage medium over the top of the paper, letting each coat dry for 15-20 minutes before applying the next.
 This creates a protective, water-resistant seal.

 - Optional Protection: For extra durability, especially if they’ll be used frequently, finish with a clear acrylic sealer spray.